backdrop-contrib/domain/domain_alias/README.txt

 The Domain Alias module is included in the Domain Access download.
 To install, untar the domain package and place the entire folder in your modules directory.

-When you enable the module, it will create a {domain_alias} table in your Drupal database.
+When you enable the module, it will create a {domain_alias} table in your Backdrop database.

 ----
 2.1   Dependencies